Aperise-io/dex/CONTRIBUTING.md

-# Contributing to the SiaCashCoin ecosystem
+# Contributing to the apemuuinu ecosystem

 Thanks for taking the time to contribute !